-Teagasc contracted all our in-house occupational first aid training to CMSE based on the quality and value of the training provided by their trainers.”
+all Teagasc in-house occupational first aid training is contracted to CMSE based on the quality and value of their training.”

 ‘To provide flexible and quality based health & safety training programmes to the highest national standards.
 We offer best value training solutions to meet our client’s learning needs and are committed to continually improving our training programmes through systematic evaluation and valued client feedback’